colin-walker/blog-In/README.md

 The system is indieweb aware from the outset with microformats2 markup and the ability to send and receive webmentions, although not all types of webmention are supported.

 Posts are written, edited, updated and even deleted inline in the browser.
 Markdown Extra is supported along with custom markup to make life easier.
 More on that later.
+Comments can be deleted by the admin inline and file uploads are supported, again all inline, without the need to drop to any back end.
+An admin page exists but this is only for site settings.

 This CMS includes the following external projects: